guardian/prbuilds/README.md

 To create a new kind of check for PRBuilds to run, you need to introduce a new class inside of the trousers/modules directory.
 This class should have a single function, 'run' which takes two parameters for directories and params.

+Next, alter the trousers/modules/__init__.py file to include your new module in the map

-You also need to edit the trousers/github_comment.template to include your new test.
-The value returned from your run function will be passed to the template.
+Finally, you need to edit the trousers/github_comment.template to include your new test.
+The value returned from your module's ```run``` function will be passed to the template.

-If your check code is simple integrating with an external API over the internet, or invoking a task you expect to be present on the repository under test (such as a 'make' style command) then this should be all you need.

 If you would like to bundle a script or binary into PRBuilds that you want to execute as a check, you can place these static scripts/binaries into the trousers/builtins package, and then invoke them from your PRBuilds check (See the jsexceptions check - this uses a builtin phantomjs script)

+## Metrics

+Each test can generate metrics which will be logged into a Dynamo table.

 ## Cloud Deployment